 Introduced by the Chinese, pancit has spawned more than 20 varieties, some of which--like Malabon and Lucban--are named after places where presumably these variations have been invented.
 The dish was traditionally served during birthdays since long noodles represent long life.
 But as more variants were introduced, the pancit began to be served on every occasion, whether birthdays or anniversaries.
 SPOT.ph drops in on various panciterias that continue to serve their own versions of pancit, proof once more of Filipino ingenuity and adaptability.
 After all, anywhere you find any variation of pancit, you’ll find a Filipino.
-Thus, we list 10 pancit dishes that are perfect for celebrations and get-togethers that Pinoys love so much.

 1. ALING NORMA’S PANCIT MALABON

 No. 25 L.R.
 Yangco Street, Navotas City

 Tel. no. 282-1280

 Open from 8:30 a.m. to 9 p.m. daily

 Aling Norma’s Pancit Malabon (P200 for the smallest bilao that’s good for two to three people) boasts of thick rice noodles drenched in rich sauce.
 It’s also generously heaped with shelled shrimps, chopped spring onions, sliced hard-boiled eggs, minced garlic, adobong pusit (squid), chopped Chinese cabbage, and crushed chicharon.
 Those who aren’t into pork can ask the cook to skip the chicharon and just add more shrimp.
 A plateful of this noodle dish is already a sumptuous meal.